run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     __Node and GPU feature discovery__

-    _Kubernetes Node feature discovery_ identifies and annotates nodes. _NVIDIA GPU Feature Discovery_ identifies and annotates GPU properties.
+    _Kubernetes Node feature discovery_ identifies and annotates nodes. _NVIDIA GPU Feature Discovery_ identifies and annotates nodes with GPU properties.
 See that:

     * All such pods are up,
     * The GPU feature discovery pod is available for every node with a GPU.